sjpritchard/agentic_demo/projectBrief.md

 loader.py: this takes the downloaded source content, chunks it, and ingests it into the vector database server.py: this exposes an MCP RAG server that takes a query, retrieves data from the vector DB, and generates a response using an LLM

+# File Locations
+Source code: /src
+Test files: /tests
+Data files: /data
+Specification files: /specs

 # Specifications
-Gherkin specs for each app can be found under the /specs folder
+Read the specification file for each app.

 # Data
-You will need to search and extract content from wikipedia to obtain the source data for the vector DB.
+You will need to search and extract content from wikipedia using the Tavily search and extract tool to obtain the source data for the vector DB.
 Obtain data for the following aircraft:

 - B-1 Lancer
 - F-117A Nighthawk